 The downside is its relative cost.
 Static grasses cost upwards of £5 for a few grammes covering just a few inches of ground

-> If you’re working with static grass, check out the best static grass applicator.
+> If you’re working with static grass, read my tips for applying them and the best static grass applicator.

-If you’re just starting out with a model railway starter kit, Grass mats are ideal.
-They’re easy to roll out, track sits easily on top and by introducing hills with rolls of newspaper underneath it can create credible fields and pastures for your trains to pass through.
+If you’re just starting out with a model railway starter kit, grass mats are ideal.
+They’re easy to roll out, the track sits easily on top and by introducing hills with scrunched-up balls of newspaper underneath it can create credible fields and pastures for your trains to pass through.

 For building a model railway layout on a baseboard, use mats to cover large areas in the background with scatter material for variety and static grass towards the front for detail.
 This gives you the best economy of mats with the variation of scatter materials and realism of static grass.

-Alternatively, if money isn’t an obstacle, and you work in bigger scales — OO or HO — Nylon fur can be used to cover large areas, edging this with Silflor will mask the artificial base of the fur.
-For detail area, use varying lengths of static grass.
-See Joe Fugate’s excellent guide on doing this for examples and inspiration of how to do this.
+Alternatively, if money isn’t an obstacle, and you work on bigger scales — OO or HO — Nylon fur can be used to cover large areas, edging this with Silflor will mask the artificial base of the fur.
+For detail areas, use varying lengths of static grass.
+See Joe Fugate’s excellent guide on doing this for examples and inspiration on how to do this.

 Once the scatter has set, dab on more PVA and apply different lengths and colours of static grass.
-Use either a static grass Puffer commercial or home made static grass applicator to distribute the fibres.
-(If you’re looking for a way to add a charge to static grass but don’t want to shell out for one of the very expensive applicators take a look at the best static grass applicator).
+Use either a static grass applicator to distribute the fibres.

-Finally, glue and place patches of Silflor and gently paint some of the static grasses for variation.
+Finally, glue and place patches of Silflor and perhaps gently spray paint some of the static grasses for variation.